 WHO ARE SOLIDARITY?

 We’re committed to building social movements and the wider left, through throwing ourselves into struggles for social justice, against racism and to strengthen rank-and-file unionism.
-We’re active in the movement for refugee rights, the climate action movement, the student movement and the fight for education, the campaign to scrap the NT intervention and as activists in our unions.
+We’re active in the movement for refugee rights, the student movement and the fight for education and as activists in our unions.

-Solidarity is a member of the International Socialist Tendency, a network of socialist groups around the world that shares a common political outlook.
+Solidarity is a member organisation of the International Socialist Tendency, a network of socialist groups around the world that share a common political outlook.

 WHERE DO WE COME FROM?